2533-Emergency Medical Services Agency Specialist

 According to Civil Service Commission Rule 109, the duties specified below are representative of the range of duties assigned to this job code/class and are not intended to be an inclusive list.

-1. Develops, designs, coordinates, implements, analyzes and monitors standards, protocols, policies and services for the EMS System, and functions as key liaison concerning standards and policies for prehospital service providers, first responder, hospital, including the base hospital, and communications agencies within the Emergency Medical System in the City and County of San Francisco.
+1. Develops, designs, coordinates, implements, analyzes and monitors standards, protocols, policies and services for the EMS System, and functions as key liaison concerning standards and policies for prehospital service providers, first responders, hospitals, including the base hospital, and communications agencies within the Emergency Medical System in the City and County of San Francisco.

 2. Coordinates and monitors the EMS System, including studies and audits; investigates and responds to complaints of emergency medical care standards.

-3. Reviews and approves local training programs within established legislated standards; coordinates education and training programs, conferences, paramedic peer review, and ride along and preceptor programs; creates instructional content, exercises and activities for EMS partners to implement changes in policies and procedures; and sets criteria for performance and assessment.
+3. Reviews and approves local training programs within established legislated standards; co-ordinates education and training programs, conferences, paramedic peer reviews, and ride alongs and preceptor programs; creates instructional content, exercises and activities for EMS partners to implement changes in policies and procedures; and sets criteria for performance and assessment.

 4. Coordinates the certification and local accreditation processes of prehospital personnel and assists the Medical Director in the certificate review process.

-5. Develops and disseminates information about the EMS agency newsletter and events calendar; assists in special projects such as public awareness campaigns.
+5. Develops and disseminates information about the EMS agency newsletter and events calendar; assists in special projects such as public awareness campaigns; coordinates and reviews medical plans for special events and participates in multi-agency coordination planning.

 6. Coordinates medical disaster planning, supply and equipment standards, and the inspection and procurement processes.